sumup-oss/signal/README.md

 pbcopy < build/perf.js
 ```

-Add the script to the <head> of your html file.
+Add the script to the `<head>` tag of your html file.
 This is required due to how you [collect the time-to-interactive](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#tracking_tti) metric.

 ## Events